business-science/timetk/README.md

 Tools
 -----

-The package contains four primary elements:
+The package contains three primary elements:

 1.  **coercion functions**: `sw_tbl`, `sw_ts`, `sw_xts`, `sw_zoo`, and `sw_zooreg`.
 These functions coerce time-based tibbles `tbl` to and from each of the main time-series data types `xts`, `zoo`, `zooreg`, `ts`, maintaining the time-based index.

 2.  **broom model tidiers**: `sw_tidy`, `sw_glance`, `sw_augment`, `sw_tidy_decomp`.
 These functions extend `tidy`, `glance`, and `augment` from the `broom` package specifically for models (`ets()`, `Arima()`, `bats()`, etc) used for forecasting.

 3.  **forecast tidier**: `sw_sweep` converts a `forecast` to a tibble that can be easily manipulated in the "tidyverse".

-4.  **enhanced mapping functions**: `map_list_column` enables applying functions to lists for quickly creating complex nested data frames.

 Making forecasts in the tidyverse
 ---------------------------------